All Episodes

 And we have not had one single fact witness here in this committee at all.

-And then on top of that, Republicans were told uh interrupted, silenced by Chairman Schiff when they tried to ask witnesses questions.
+And then on top of that, Republicans were told, interrupted, silenced by Chairman Schiff when they tried to ask witnesses questions.

-They said they said to the witness, don't answer that.
+They said to the witness, don't answer that.

-Sean, you want to be a part of the program, a devastating knockdown by Debbie Lesco calling out the madness and the insanity and the lack of due process and the lack of any real witnesses and the lack of any opportunity to actually do a real impeachment uh investigation, uh, rightly so in the House Judiciary Committee.
+Sean, you want to be a part of the program, a devastating knockdown by Debbie Lesko, calling out the madness and the insanity and the lack of due process and the lack of any real witnesses and the lack of any opportunity to actually do a real impeachment investigation.

-Uh that, of course, after we heard from Michael Horowitz that this range of conduct is inexplicable.
+That, of course, after we heard from Michael Horowitz, that this range of conduct is inexplicable.

 Couldn't be any more clear.

-We know it's unverifiable that the entire the entire FISA application hinged on the dirty Russian bought and paid for Hillary dossier that's unverifiable.
+We know it's unverifiable, that the entire FISA application hinged on the dirty Russian bought and paid for Hillary dossier that's unverifiable.

 It is the single biggest abuse of power and corruption in our lifetime.

-And I thought the yesterday, the inspector general, if there's any ambiguity there in the minds of anybody, especially on the big question of whether the report offers vindication as they were claiming Monday.
+And I thought yesterday, the Inspector General, if there's any ambiguity there in the minds of anybody, especially on the big question of whether the report offers vindication as they were claiming Monday, no, nobody in this process.

 Anybody.

-Uh joining us now is the great senator from the great state of Tennessee, Senator Marsha Blackburn.
+Joining us now is the great senator from the great state of Tennessee, Senator Marcia Blackburn.

 She tweeted out the FBI knew Christopher Steele was an untrustworthy foreign actor and political hack paid by the Clintons, yet continue to rely on Steele for the intelligence on Trump's campaign.